-Demonstration projects must be centred on the needs of the SMEs to carry out demonstration activities before being able to enter the market.
+Projects must be centred on the needs of the SMEs to carry out demonstration activities before being able to enter the market.
 Activities can include testing of product-like prototypes, scale-up studies, performance verification and implementation of new technical and non-technical solutions.
-However, the demonstration projects are not meant for further research and development activities.
 This phase could also include detailed market studies/business plans or market strategies.